-Intelligent AI-powered cameras supply vital screening services to organizations striving to get people back to business.
+Intelligent AI-powered cameras supply vital screening services to organizations striving to get people back to business safety videos.
 These cameras can recognize if they are wearing a mask or not and measure skin temperature; and when there are too many people in a certain location they can carefully monitor crowd density.
 They can also accurately measure the distance between people, helping to uphold local social distancing regulations.

-But to deliver its full potential, businesses should also assess key HR and legal matters that may affect all those coming into view of the cameras.
+But to deliver its full potential, businesses should also assess key HR and legal matters that may affect all those coming into view of the CCTV Cameras.
 These considerations can be woven into a custom Health, Safety and Welfare policy, which is understood and adhered to by all.

 - Make sure your staff are informed